natnicha326/natnicha326/README.md

 - 🎈 **Age:** 21 years old
 - 💍 **Status:** Single
 - 🌏 **Nationality:** Thai
+- 🎓 *Currently pursuing a Bachelor's degree in Computer Science*
 - 💻 I’m passionate about web development and always eager to learn new technologies and frameworks.
 - ☕ Fun fact: I love coffee and cats!